WBOB (AM): Moving to AM 600

-From Country to Talk
+From country to talk

-pop country became the new format in 1981 with a call sign change to WOKV, known as "OK 60 The Unrock".
+Pop country became the new format in 1981 with a call sign change to WOKV, known as "OK 60 The Unrock".
 Music continued on WOKV through the 1980s, with various adjustments from pop country to adult contemporary to oldies.
 In 1986, the station was bought by EZ Communications.
 AM 600 would then flip to a news/talk format, and was Jacksonville's original home of the syndicated Rush Limbaugh Show.

-In 1994, Prism Radio Partners acquired the former WAPE, "The Big Ape".
-WAPE had Jacksonville's best AM signal, transmitting with 50,000 watts by day non-directional, and 10,000 watts at night with a directional signal.
-The WOKV callsign and news/talk programming was moved to 690 AM; the WPDQ callsign was again returned to AM 600, and flipped to an adult standards format.
+In 1994, Prism Radio Partners acquired WPDQ (690 AM), the former WAPE.
+WPDQ had Jacksonville's best AM signal, transmitting with 50,000 watts by day non-directional, and 10,000 watts at night with a directional signal.
+The WOKV callsign and news/talk programming was moved to 690 AM; the WPDQ callsign was returned to AM 600, with an adult standards format.

 Sports and Radio Disney

 In 1996, WPDQ flipped to sports talk as "The Ball"; concurrent with the flip, WPDQ changed call sign to WBWL.

 WBWL logo used from 2002 until 2007.

 Cox Radio purchased the station in 1999, and in April 2002, WBWL was sold to The Walt Disney Company, and became Jacksonville's affiliate for Radio Disney on August 1 of that year.